thomasfl/open-uri-and-write/README.md

 # Proppatch and Propfind

-The only difference between files and directories stored locally and on webdav enabled servers, is the properties extra properties directories and files can have.
-Properties are set with proppatch() and accessed propfind().
+The only difference between local files and directories and remote files and directories on webdav servers, is that they both can have an infinite amount of properties.
+Properties are set as a xml snippet with proppatch() and accessed with propfind().

 ```ruby
     File.open("http://www.ruby-lang.org/open_uri_and_write.html","w").proppatch('<o:Author>Douglas Groncki</o:Author>')